tnorrisoliva/cmpt221_Norris-Oliva/labs/lab-9/test.md

 # or
 pytest tests/test.py -v
 ```

+note: there is no need to run `python3 app.py` in this lab, but if you do, cd into the app directory with `cd app` first.

 ### Submission
 Once you have completed this lab, push your work to Github, then open a pull request, assign me as a reviewer, copy the pull request URL, and paste it in Brightspace.
 Don't forget to deactivate your virtual environment!